yolk/valvat/README.md

 ### Additional lookup validation

-To additionally perform a lookup via VIES:
+To additionally perform an online lookup:

     validates :vat_number, valvat: {lookup: true}

-By default this will validate to true if the VIES web service is down.
+By default this will validate to true if the web service is down.
 To fail in this case simply add the `:fail_if_down` option:

     validates :vat_number, valvat: {lookup: {fail_if_down: true}}